-For example, your brand name is BC Sports.
-Once Amazon approves BC Sports to be GTIN-exempt, you can list as many products as you want under the brand name BC Sports in the sports category.
+Ex.
+Your brand name is BC Sports.
+Once Amazon approves BC Sports to be GTIN exempt, you can list as many products as you want under the brand name BC Sports in the sports category.

 3. Add the Brand / Publisher